-On April 19, 2017, the Company entered into two separate accelerated share repurchase agreements (collectively, the "April 2017 ASR") with two financial institutions to repurchase a total of \$500 million of Common Stock.
-The Company took an initial delivery of approximately 2,570,000 shares, which represented 70% of the prepayment amount divided by the Company's closing stock price on April 19, 2017.
-The total number of shares received under the April 2017 ASR was based upon the average daily volume weighted average price of our Common Stock during the repurchase period, less an agreed upon discount.
-The April 2017 ASR settled on June 30, 2017.
-Approximately 780,000 shares were received at final settlement, which resulted in a weighted-average share price of approximately \$149.16 for the transaction period.
+On August 15, 2018, the Company entered into four separate accelerated share repurchase agreements (collectively, the "August 2018 ASR") with two financial institutions to repurchase a total of \$1.4 billion of Common Stock.
+The Company took an initial delivery of approximately 5.8 million shares, which represented 75% of the prepayment amount divided by the Company's closing stock price on August 14, 2018.
+The total number of shares received under the August 2018 ASR was based upon the average daily volume weighted average price of the Company's Common Stock during the repurchase period, less an agreed upon discount.
+Final settlement of two of the agreements occurred during the quarter ended December 23, 2018.
+Approximately 1.7 million shares were received at final settlement, which resulted in a weighted-average share price of approximately \$148.72 for the transaction period.
+The remaining two agreements settled during the quarter ended March 31, 2019, resulting in the receipt of approximately 1.8 million additional shares, which yielded a weighted-average share price of approximately \$146.00 for the transaction period.

-Note 17: Comprehensive Income (Loss)
+Note 18: Comprehensive Income (Loss)

-The components of accumulated other comprehensive loss, net of tax at the end of the period, as well as the activity during the period, were as follows:
+The components of accumulated other comprehensive loss, net of tax at the end of June 30, 2019, as well as the activity during the fiscal year ended June 30, 2019, were as follows: